pleaseonthekeys/Redux_Mini_Sprint/README.md

 This concludes main content for this mini sprint.
 Explore the /src/App.js and /src/index.js files to get a sense of how React and Redux interact with one another.

-Take particular note of the <Provider /> inside index.js as well as the mapStateToProps and connect functions in App.js
+Take particular note of the Provider tag inside index.js as well as the mapStateToProps and connect functions in App.js